digitallinguistics/data-format/README.md

 * **URLs**

-    * Top-level schemas include a `url` property which should be used to indicate a URL where that resource can be retrieved in JSON format.
+    * Top-level schemas (and some subschemas) include a `url` property which should be used to indicate a URL where that resource can be retrieved in JSON format.
 It should not be used for the URL of a human-readable presentation of the resource (the `link` property should be used for this purpose).
 The resource does not have to be publicly available at this URL; it may require permissions to access.

+    * Top-level schemas also include a `link` property.
+This is used to indicate a URL where a presentational format of the given resource can be viewed, for instance a text viewer or lexicon editor, etc.

 * **Completeness**